hazelcast/hazelcast-platform-training/Lab7.md

 you will need to understand.
 That is the subject of this lesson.

 ## Objectives
-* Package your job for deployment to a remote cluster.
+* Package your job for deployment to a remote cluster
 * Submit a job to a remote cluster using the Hazelcast CLC
-* Write a client that submits a job.
+* Write a client that submits a job
-* Stream results from a job back to the client that submitted it.
+* Stream results from a job back to the client that submitted it

 > __NOTE:__
 >